Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 4 –

-Hospitalizations increased to 14 with ICU bed availability at 21% and hospital bed availability at 17%, which is below the 20% threshold from the Illinois Department of Public Health.
+Hospitalizations decreased to 226 COVID-19 patients with ICU bed availability at 18.8% and hospital bed availability at 16.5%, which is below the 20% threshold from the Illinois Department of Public Health.

 Counties in Region 4 include Bond, Clinton, Madison, Monroe, Randolph, St. Clair and Washington.